Student Code of Conduct

 - respecting oneself, others and the school’s facility, resources and grounds

-- modeling respectful and responsible behavior to their peers and younger students, in the community and while acting as school ambassadors
+- modelling respectful and responsible behaviour to their peers and younger students, in the community and while acting as school ambassadors

 - conducting oneself in a manner which in no way compromises the safety or well-being of others